xma711/notebook/linux/small_computer/beaglebone_black/README.md

-some important things to consider
+Some important things to consider
 -------------------------------------

 1. how to upgrade the kernel to 4.1, coz it also supports device tree.